 Experienced New England Franchise Attorney

-From negotiating and preparing franchise agreements to litigating franchise disputes, with our extensive business litigation experience, we understand how to help franchisees get started with the best chance for success.
-The Katz Law Group, P.C. has more than 20 years of experience with business law in Massachusetts and across New England, including franchise operations.
+From negotiating and preparing franchise agreements to litigate franchise disputes, with our extensive business litigation experience, we understand how to help franchisees get started with the best chance for success.
+The Katz Law Group has 36 years of experience with business law in Massachusetts and across New England, including franchise operations.
 Contact the Katz Law Group today.